 King of Prussia, Pennsylvania headquarters and research and development center

-King of Prussia, PA is Arkema’s US headquarters and main research and development location.
+King of Prussia, PA is Arkema’s U.S. headquarters and primary research and development center in the U.S.

-Innovation is the hallmark of Arkema Inc. researchers and scientists.
-We develop state-of-the art specialty chemicals and polymers that provide customers with practical solutions to the challenges and opportunities they face.
+Innovation is the hallmark of Arkema Inc. We develop state-of-the art specialty chemicals and polymers that provide customers with practical solutions to the challenges and opportunities they face.
 As a company, Arkema is committed to developing solutions today for tomorrow’s societal needs.
-We have established four priorities for our research and development focus:
+We have established six priorities for our research and development focus:

 - Water management